the1lab/1lab/src/1Lab/HLevel.lagda.md

 A contractible type is one for which the unique map `X → ⊤` is an equivalence.
 Thus, it has "one element".
-This doesn't mean that we can't have multiple, distinctly named, inhabitants of the type, it just means any inhabitants of the type must be connected by a path, and this path can be picked uniformly.
+This doesn't mean that we can't have "multiple", distinctly named, inhabitants of the type; It means any inhabitants of the type must be connected by a path, and this path must be picked uniformly.

 ```agda
 module _ where